okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ## About custom authentication and the Devices SDK

 The Devices SDK allows you to embed push notifications and biometrics directly into your native mobile app.
-As a result, you can control the entire experience because users are prompted to continue the sign-in process on your mobile app.
-You aren’t limited to using only Okta Verify for push notifications.
+As a result, you can control the entire experience.
+Prompt users to continue the sign-in process on your mobile app.
+So, Okta Verify isn't the only authenticator you can use for push notifications.
 Also, using custom authentication helps drive downloads of your app.

 ## Get started

-This guide walks you through the two main tasks needed to integrate with Okta Devices SDK:
+This guide walks you through the two main tasks needed to integrate with the Okta Devices SDK:

 **Create a custom authenticator**